Particl-Community/academy/intro/intro_general_target_audiences.rst

 **Keep on truckin'**

 You made a big leap forward.
 Now you understand a lot about the target audiences and the diversity of use-cases.
-In the next chapter, you can learn about the general operation hints.
+In the next chapter, you can have a brief overview of the nuts and bolts.

 Perhaps you want to skip that part and install it right away?
 Just head over to the :ref:`Installation Guides`.